Empathy in Historic Preservation | Interview with Historian Madeline Feierstein

 Paper Model of the Hudson School

 I constructed this model to remember the six formative years I spent at The Hudson School in Hoboken, NJ.
-The model shows the Hudson School, the neighboring church and rectory, the adjacent tenement house, and the proposed 22,500 square foot addition.
 The model is made of paper folded like origami sheets.
 Each building is made from a single piece of paper that is colored with ink, painted, cut-out, folded, and then glued together.
 The trees are made from telephone wire bundled and twisted together to resemble branches.
-The proposed addition (in white unpainted paper) slides in and out of the… VIEW PUBLICATION
+VIEW PUBLICATION >

 Proposal for a space age house

-.
 Space House is inspired from images of 1950s futurism and from architect Buckminster Fuller’s proposal for the ideal, modern home, the Dymaxion House.
 This circular model made of paper is three floors tall and fifteen inches in diameter.
-The house features large, porthole windows to better profit from the view and to evoke the large glass expanses of modern skyscrapers.
-In the heat of summer, blinds roll down over the windows to protect from the sun’s glare.
-The open floor plan permits occupants to design a home suited to their specific and evolving needs.
-The house is painted silver,… VIEW PUBLICATION
+The house is painted silver, circular, and domed to evoke the streamlined images of 1950s American cars.
+VIEW PUBLICATION >

 Cable Car City

 A small, San Francisco style cable car passes through my colorful city of brick buildings and ornate street lamps.
 With a flick of the wrist and a light tug on a string, I can set the two cable cars in motion back and forth down a cobblestone street.
-This model measures one feet wide by four feet long and is made entirely of wood and painted paper.
-VIEW PUBLICATION
+This model is made entirely of wood and painted paper and measures one feet wide by four feet long (30 x 120cm).
+VIEW PUBLICATION >